kuoe0/obsidian-pinbox/README.md

 6. Click `Install` on the Pinbox plugin.
 7. Once installed, click `Enable`.

+### Using BRAT (Beta Reviewer's Auto-update Tool)

+If you want to test beta versions of the plugin before they are officially released:

+1. Install and enable the "Beta Reviewer's Auto-update Tool" (BRAT) community plugin in Obsidian.
+2. Open BRAT settings.
+3. Under "Add Beta Plugin", click "Add Beta Plugin".
+4. Enter the GitHub repository URL for Pinbox: `kuoe0/obsidian-pinbox`.
+5. Click "Add Plugin".
+6. Once added, go to `Settings` > `Community plugins`, find "Pinbox" in the list, and enable it.

 ### Manual Installation

 1. Download the latest release assets (`main.js`, `manifest.json`) from the Releases page of the Pinbox GitHub repository.